First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 444.87

-Number of Cornado coins minted and tax revenue
+Number of minted Cornado coins and generated Seigniorage tax revenue

-As can be seen, the number of carved horns was large in this case, 3.450.000 of about a grain within seven years.
-In each year of cultivation, a greater number of cornado grains were cultivated than in the entire previous reign.
-In the cultivation of these cornados 109 About 100,000 kilograms of pure silver were used.
-The seigniorage tax generated was eleven times lower than that of gold bullion.
+As seen above, the number of struck cornados was large in this case, around 3.450.000 units within seven years.
+In each of these seven years, a greater number of cornado coins were struck than in the entire previous reign.
+In the minting of these cornados about 109 kilograms of pure silver were used.
+The seigniorage tax generated was eleven times lower than that of the minting of the gold coins .

-In the case of the Kornados, there are very many examples that have survived to our days.
-Kornados were also minted in the second coinage of the reign and it is not easy to classify the examples from different periods.
+In the case of these cornados, there are very many specimens that have survived to our days.
+Cornados were also minted in the second coinage period of the reign and it is not easy to classify the specimens corresponding to each of the two periods.

-But, with a little courage, we can put forward the following hypothesis: The cornados from the first coinage period do not have rings around the corners of the IK or between the arms of the cross on the obverse.
+But, with a bit of courage, we can put forward the following hypothesis: The cornados pertaining to the first coinage period do not have rings around the corners of the IK or between the arms of the cross on the reverse.

 Tauler & Fau Auctions, Auction 86, Lot 1020 08.06.2021

-We can classify the cornado coins belonging to this first coinage into two large groups:
+We can classify the cornado coins belonging to this first coinage period (the ones not showing rings) into two large groups:

-1. Coins with pictorial texts that extend across the entire coin, even above the crown on the obverse.
+1. Coins with legends that extend around the entire coin, even above the crown on the obverse.

 TAULER & FAU AUCTIONS, AUCTION 2, LOT 369 27.06.2017